emilchr/jamming/README.md

   - Adding tracks and removing tracks from the playlist.
   - Adding and removing data to localStorage.

 ## Known bugs and fixes
+- Not able to scroll down to view all the tracks in SearchResult and Playlist.

 ## Future features
 - [ ] Add a login screen